-3.6 Ijarah Muntahia Bittamleek assets and Forward Ijarah
+3.5 Ijarah Muntahia Bittamleek assets and Forward Ijarah

-liarah Muntahia Bittamleek assets are initially recorded at cost.
-Ijarah Muntahia Bittamleek is a lease whereby the legal title of the leased asset passes to the lessee at the end of the Ijarah (lease term), provided that all Ijarah installments are settled.
+Ijarah Muntahia Bittamleek assets are initially recorded at cost.
+Ijarah Muntahia Bittamleek is a lease whereby the legal title of the leased asset passes to the lessee at the end of the Ijarah (lease term), provided that all ljarah installments are settled.